google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 #### Start the purchase flow:

 The Payment Request API enables purchase flows on the web and is also used for the Google Play Billing integration.
-Check out this [blog post][16] to learn more if you are new to the Payment Request API.
+Check out this [How Payment Request API Works][16] to learn more if you are new to the Payment Request API.

-In order to use the API with Google Play Billing you will need to add a payment instrument which has a supportedMethod called `https://play.google.com/billing` and add the SKU as part of the data for the instrument:
+In order to use the API with Google Play Billing you will need to add a payment instrument which has a supported metod called `https://play.google.com/billing` and add the SKU as part of the data for the instrument:

 ```javascript